-You may find the muscles in your abdomen hurt from working so hard to support your belly, or that your crotch and thigh bones ache when you walk.
+You may find the muscles in your abdomen hurt from working so hard to support your belly, or that your crotch and thigh bones ache when you walk during the last month of pregnancy.
 In the first week or two of the ninth month, enjoy your bigger silhouette in the mirror because your baby will soon be dropping lower into your pelvis, and the bulge will change.
 You may wonder how you are going to lug yourself around for another month.

-Many mothers find themselves physically exhausted this month.
+Many mothers find themselves physically exhausted in the last month of pregnancy.
 You may be tired of dragging a top-and-front heavy body up and down stairs.
 Even getting up off the sofa can leave you out of breath.
 First-time moms will be getting used to a pattern they’ve never experienced before — light sleep.
 Nursing the baby, seeing that older children are covered with blankets, comforting during nightmares, sitting up through illnesses, reassuring a wakeful one – all these things dictate light sleeping for a number of years.

-Even though your baby may gain a couple pounds during this month, your weight may increase only slightly, stay the same, or actually drop by a pound or two.
-Weight loss in the final month is usually due to a decrease in the amount of amniotic fluid, as hormones begin shifting fluid around in your body.
+Even though your baby may gain a couple pounds during this month, your weight may increase only slightly, stay the same or actually drop by a pound or two.
+Weight loss in the last month of pregnancy is usually due to a decrease in the amount of amniotic fluid, as hormones begin shifting fluid around in your body.
 You produce less amniotic fluid, and the increased frequency of urination may lead to an overall drop in total body water, and therefore a decrease in your weight.

 Two of the more common annoyances of earlier months, breathlessness and heartburn, often ease during the ninth month.
 Yet you’ll need to urinate more frequently as baby’s head begins to press more on your bladder.
 And while the upper digestive tract may feel better, the crowded lower tract may once again feel constipated and bloated.

 Experiencing New Pelvic Pressures